sacha-l/collectables-ethdenver-workshop/core/traits.md

 These traits allows your runtime to be **generic**, which means that you can easily change the fundamental types in your blockchain, and things will still work.

-Here is a hint as to what you might see later in the tutorial, but practically speaking, this is a pretty advance concept, so mostly take it for granted.
+Here is a hint as to what you might see later in the tutorial, but practically speaking, this is a pretty advanced concept, so mostly take it for granted.

 ```rust
 #[pallet::config]